 PhD with Integrated Study

-This enables students to take additional taught modules.
-It is particularly suited to candidates who have already completed taught programmes at Masters level, but who wish to change direction and / or undertake research in an area in which they do not have sufficient prior knowledge.
+The integrated study programme offers students the opportunity to take additional taught modules, during their first year, relevant to their PhD research.
+It is particularly suited to candidates who wish to undertake research in an area in which they do not have sufficient prior knowledge.
 The programme lasts for four years and requires a thesis of 80,000 words.

 While the traditional PhD programme requires students to engage entirely in research training, culminating in the production of a thesis, the PhD with Integrated Study enables students to gain added value from taught, subject-based modules.

-Our distance learning MPhil and PhD degrees offer the opportunity to pursue original research under the guidance of an academic supervisor in a more convenient manner for those unable to live and work on campus on a regular basis.
+Our distance learning PhD degrees offer a flexible option for those students unable to live and work on campus.
+With a PhD by Distance Learning, students get all the benefits of pursuing original research under the guidance of an academic supervisor with the convenience of remote working.
 Applications to study for research degrees on a part-time basis are welcomed.

 Tricia Thomas - Doctoral Research Student Administraton